Operating Community Pools

 - If using a county inspector, provide sufficient time for scheduling before opening day.
 The associated fee is as published in the current fee schedule.

-Helpful permitting and inspection links:
+Required permitting and inspection links:

 New community pools are required to be accessible under the Americans with Disabilities Act (ADA).
 ADA requirements are met through provisions of the Virginia building code.
 See Accessibility Fundamentals to learn more about basic accessibility requirements for the accessible route and buildings on property.